Location: Sopron, Hungary

 When we think about the professional attitude of an athlete and an ideal work environment, the first thing that comes to mind is carefully planned and organised spaces.
 As built-in furniture synergizes with structural elements, they give the feeling that everything is in place and meant to be there.
 Broad white surfaces emphasise the minimalistic approach and radiate a sense of purity in contrast to a typical locker room, that is small, dirty, and smells unpleasant.
 White surfaces also compensate for scarcity of natural light and relatively short inner height.

 By creating a modern design we tried to satisfy the owners wish to for a worthy representation in the international scene.
-We had been constantly stretching technological boundaries, for example the shower room’s concrete coated surfaces, and technical solutions concerning all unique furniture, such as the edgeless lamps sunken into the conference room’s walls, that serves as a magnetic whiteboard with lit outlines of a basketball court.
+We had been constantly stretching technological boundaries, for example the shower room’s concrete coated surfaces, and technical solutions concerning all unique furniture, such as the edgeless lamps sunken into the conference room’s walls, and plexiglass-steel-laminated-composite magnetic whiteboards with lit outlines of a basketball court.
 The locker rooms seating furniture also deserves to be mentioned because it utilizes a very complex system of geometry with virtually no room for design and production related mistakes.
 All in all, experimenting, limitation-stretching, and taking risks made the design process truly similar to product development for us, and eventually lead to the noticeably futuristic result.

 Life of a professional female basketball athlete